MarkBiesheuvelCodeChallanges/sf-food-trucks/README.md

 ### Technical choices, including architectural

-My goal for this code challenge is to try out and develop a serverless architecture.
+My goal for this code challenge is to develop a serverless architecture.

-To accomplish this I have chosen to use the following set of microservices:
+To accomplish this I've chosen to use the following set of microservices:
-- **[Amazon DynamoDB](https://aws.amazon.com/dynamodb)**: Store locations based on their coordinates to perform quick queries
+- **[Amazon DynamoDB](https://aws.amazon.com/dynamodb)**: store locations based on their coordinates to perform quick queries
-- **[AWS Lambda](https://aws.amazon.com/lambda/)** & **[Amazon API Gateway](https://aws.amazon.com/api-gateway/)**: Provide API to retrieve data
+- **[AWS Lambda](https://aws.amazon.com/lambda/)** & **[Amazon API Gateway](https://aws.amazon.com/api-gateway/)**: provide API to retrieve data
-- **[Amazon S3](https://aws.amazon.com/s3/)**: Host static front-end (HTML/JavaScript)
+- **[Amazon S3](https://aws.amazon.com/s3/)**: host static front-end (HTML/JavaScript)

-However in hindsight I am not sure whether DynamoDB was the right tool for the job.
+However in hindsight I'm not sure whether DynamoDB was the right tool for the job or not.
-In future projects I will spend more time researching the possibilities and limitations of database engine to make a more informed decision.
+In future projects I'll spend more time researching the possibilities and limitations of database engine to make a more informed decision.

 One of the difficulties I tried to solve was loading the markers within specific bounds.
 I wanted to avoid sending the whole data set when a user first loaded the map.